 All directors, in particular the chairman of each Board committee, are required to be present at general meetings of shareholders to address shareholders' questions.
 The External Auditors are also present to address shareholders' queries (if any) about the conduct of audit and the preparation and content of the auditors' report.
-All the Directors had attended the AGM of the Company for FY2019 held on 27 May 2020, which was conducted by way of electronic means.
+All the Directors had attended the AGM of the Company held on 30 April 2021, which was conducted by way of electronic means.